Skyleret/obsidian-webcalendar-tasks-manager/README.md

 # obsidian-webcalendar-tasks-manager
 Pull tasks from webcal:// calendar subscriptions and add them to your obsidian daily note

-Here’s the optimized integration for your Obsidian-centric workflow, clearly distinguishing this from being an Obsidian plugin while acknowledging compatibility:

 ---
 # iCalendar Task Sync for Obsidian